winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 }
 ```

-If the `zoo.primates` array has lost one of its members:
+The `zoo.primates` array has lost one of its members:

 ```
 {